Meet Deborah Small – CNO at Cleveland Clinic, London

-As a leader, what measures do you take to assure nursing staff feel a sense of empowerment and confidence to speak up when they feel that patient safety may be at stake?
+As a leader, what measures do you take to assure nursing staff feels a sense of empowerment and confidence to speak up when they feel that patient safety may be at stake?

-Establishing the “speak up culture” starts with relationships and establishing a culture of trust.
-Assuring competency, knowledge and teamwork are key to supporting the confidence of each nurse to raise issues and ask questions.
-Incorporating “huddle” concepts and escalation protocols promote encouragement of staff to speak out and share concerns.
+Establishing the “speak-up culture” starts with relationships and establishing a culture of trust.
+Assuring competency, knowledge, and teamwork are key to supporting the confidence of each nurse to raise issues and ask questions.
+Incorporating “huddle” concepts and escalation protocols promote the encouragement of staff to speak out and share concerns.

 We should not be surprised that nurses have the most amazing ideas to improve care and safety!
 One of my most recent examples, before I came to London, is the automation of frequent rounding on the mental health unit.
 At the suggestion of staff nurses, we leveraged technology-driven workflows, eliminating guesswork, and leading to regular frequent rounding to improve patient safety.